A cutting-edge graduate course covering contemporary

 Awards won by my Graduate Students

-MS/PhD Le Xu has won the Outstanding TA Award for her work in CS425 Fall 2014.
+MS/PhD Student Le Xu has won the Outstanding TA Award for her work in CS425 Fall 2014.

 PhD Student Mayank Pundir has been selected to the prestigious Siebel Scholars Class of 2015.